-'NEW, INNOVATIVE, BLENDED': A BACKGROUNDER ON CANADA'S DEVELOPMENT FINANCE INITIATIVE
+A BACKGROUNDER ON CANADA'S DEVELOPMENT FINANCE INITIATIVE

-In the 2015 Federal Budget, the Conservative Government announced the creation of a Canadian development finance 'initiative'.
-In the name of 'coherence and effectiveness', the government states that it has established the new initiative to enhance private sector development, achieve meaningful development outcomes, and raise people out of poverty.
-Yet details remain scanty.
+Conservative government's final budget announced the creation of a Canadian development finance "initiative".
+In the name of "coherence and effectiveness", the former government stated that it has established the new initiative to enhance private sector meaningful development, achieve development outcomes, and raise people out of poverty.
+Details remained scanty.
+Since the election of the new Liberal government in October 2015, there has been no news, not even a mention of this new initiative.
+Its formation remains a blank slate.
+As the Trudeau government contemplates what to make of this initiative, or whether to scrap it, it will be important to reflect on what came before.

-Despite claims from Development Minister Christian Paradis about advancing 'new', 'innovative', and 'blended' financing by involving the private sector, there's nothing new about the idea of involving business in development efforts.
+Despite claims from the then Development Minister Christian Paradis about advancing "new", "innovative", and "blended" financing by involving the private sector, there's nothing new about the idea of involving business in development efforts.
 Beginning with the World Bank's first World Development Report, published in 1978, experts have written extensively about the need to encourage private investment and to improve market and business potential in low-income countries.

-Also, the multitude of private sector actors in developing countries is so complex and wide-ranging that it is almost impossible to talk about 'the private sector' with any clear idea of what is being discussed.
+Also, the multitude of private sector actors in developing countries is so complex and wide-ranging that it is almost impossible to talk about "the private sector" with any clear idea of what is being discussed.
 The private sector includes informal urban shopkeepers, massive multinational corporations, small entrepreneurial start-ups, cooperatives of subsistence farmers, small savings-and-loans groups, and various financial lenders, including banks and microfinance institutions.
-Indeed, the private sector provides the majority of employment and income opportunities not only for the world's poor, but also the wealthy and middle class.
+Indeed, the private sector provides the majority of employment and income opportunities not only for the world's poor, but also for the wealthy and middle class.